Pain Below Knee Cap? Learn 8 Patellar Tendonitis Exercises for Quick Relief

 hamstring strengthening exercises

-Then raise the other so as to bring it to a level equal to the opposite thigh, now hold for five seconds, then lower it down.
+3. Hold this raised position for five seconds, then lower it down.
 Relax…Again raise your leg and hold it for 5 seconds after bringing it equal level.
-In this way, you do at least 10 to 15 times in a session.

 Quadriceps strengthening exercise in standing

-Quadriceps strengthening exercises for the patellar tendonitis can also be done in a standing position.
+Quadriceps strengthening exercises for patellar tendonitis can also be done in a standing position.
 It is very effective for your patellar tendonitis pain.
 For this, you will stand in a normal position, and then you will be doing semi-squatting.

-First, you need to keep apart two feet at a normal distance, in this position bend yourself on the affected knees.
+2. In this position bend yourself on the affected knees.
 In other words, we have to semi-squat, i.e midway through the full squatting.
-Also, notice the figure with a side view how the subject is in a semi-squatting position, now, hold this for 5 seconds, the best way is to count 1 2 3 4 5 then come to standing.
+Also, notice the figure with a side view of how the subject is in a semi-squatting position.

-Similarly, you have to repeat it at least 10 to 15 times in a session.
+4. Similarly, you have to repeat it at least 10 to 15 times in a session.
 You will bend your knees as much as you can and then stand up.
-So, you should do this two to three times a day.
-It’s a very effective exercise.

 Also read: 9 Easy Knee cap fracture exercise & physiotherapy protocol